JeremyLebon/tutorial-turtlesim/docs/README.md

 With this tutorial we dive in the basics of the ROS syntax.

-The syntax will be applied to very simple robot (turtle) that runs in 2D environment.
+The syntax will be applied to very simple robot ([turtlesim](http://wiki.ros.org/turtlesim)) that runs in 2D environment.

 For the easy use we will be using a docker container.
 So this tutorial can be execute on **Windows** or **Linux OS**.
 Possibly also MacOS. ( but that isn't tested/documented )